rphardy/rphardy.github.io/_posts/2026-02-27-Evaluating-a-Marketing-Campaign-in-SQL.md

 Let's build the function in one 'create or replace' step.

-The following CTE objects will look very familiar!
+The following CTE objects should look familiar!

 ```sql